kyma-project/community/guidelines/coding-standards/helm.md

 # Helm Charts Best Practices

-This guide covers the Kyma Team's considered best practices for creating charts.
+This guide covers the best practices for creating Helm charts every Kyma team should employ.